ggez/ggez/README.md

 # Status

-* Drawing API needs to be fleshed out, add shape drawing (or at least draw_rect)
 * Need to figure out exiting cleanly.
 * Frame timing is kinda primitive and narsty, make it better.
 * Need to make the example's resource paths work properly with `cargo run --example`